hanzz2007/interview/README.rst

 14:
 	Given a positive integer n, count the total number of set bits in binary representation of all numbers from 1 to n

+15:
+	To find if there is any root to leaf path with specified sum in a binary tree.